Technigo/project-survey/README.md

 For validation I used 'required' on all input areas.

+The app is responsive.

+It has keyboard navigation through tab and enter.
+This I achieved using tabindex, label htmlFor and aria-label.
+The radiobuttons turned out to be the hardest to target with a screenreader.

+Tools I have used for testing accessability:

 but take accessibility into account when you are styling your form elements - so inputs should have labels and should be easily readable and usable.